 The output layer has 24 nodes, each corresponding to a name, just like the input.

-The network uses the sigmoid activation function as the non-linear layer.
-The network architecture is shown in the figure below.
+The network uses the sigmoid activation function as the non-linear mechanism.
+A visualization of the network architecture can be found below.

 Network Visualization and Interpretation

 Some of the learned weights in the network turn out to be interpretable.
-To explore this, Hinton visualizes the weights of the first 6 nodes in the first hidden layer across different inputs.
+To explore this, Hinton visualizes the weights of the first 6 nodes (connected to name nodes) in the first hidden layer across different inputs.

 In the figure below, each colored line corresponds to one hidden node.
-The size of each square indicates the strength of activation: white squares represent positive activation, while black squares indicate negative activation.
+The size of each square indicates the strength of activation.
+Color represents activation sign: white squares represent positive activation, while black squares indicate negative activation.

-Due to space constraints, only the English names are displayed.
+Due to space constraints, only the English names are displayed in the paper.
 The corresponding Italian names (from the isomorphic tree) are shown as the second line within each node’s visualization.

 The visualization above reveals several interesting patterns in how the network learns.